craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 [^4]: And make sure they have appropriate help from designers and / or product folks too as the situation requires.

 If “learning to code” seems like too much, see what you can get done with no-code tools.
-If you can learn some of the concepts, you might find a super power.
+If you can learn some of the concepts, you might find your own super power.
 If you are good at spreadsheets, I bet you can become good at this.

 If you already know how to code, give it a shot.
-You'll find a useful set of tools to complement the heavy artillery you know how to use.
+You'll find a useful set of easy to pick up tools to complement the heavy duty ones you already know how to use.

 Build something and [email me](https://craigsturgis.typeform.com/to/Jv3Dgh) about it, I would love to know what you come up with.